Patient's Query

 Welcome to icliniq.com.

-I passed carefully through your medical history and cardiac ultrasound report.
-Your echo data seem to be fine, only there is a mild left atrial dilation.
-You cannot change your family history, but you can change and modify your lifestyle and your diet.
-The most important issues are to reduce your body weight, control your anxiety disorder, follow a physically active daily regimen.
-You should check your fasting blood, lipid profile, and glucose, and look after your blood pressure values.
+I carefully reviewed your medical history and cardiac ultrasound report.
+Your echocardiogram results appear to be fine, with the exception of mild left atrial dilation.
+While you cannot change your family history, you can modify your lifestyle and diet.
+The most important factors are to reduce your body weight, manage your anxiety, and maintain a physically active daily routine.
+You should monitor your fasting blood tests, lipid profile, and glucose levels, and keep track of your blood pressure.

 Patient's Query

-The information helps to ease my mind.
-My blood pressure (last reading was 118/78 mmHg) and anxiety with medicines and therapy are very well controlled now.
-I am working on losing weight and I have recently lost 20lbs and I am actively working on losing more.
-My last fasting blood values were as follows.
-Glucose is 99 mg/dL, Cholesterol is 188 mg/dL, Triglyceride is 69 mg/dL, Non-HDL cholesterol is 141 mg/dL, Cholesterol / HDL ratio 4.00, LDL cholesterol 127 mg/dL, and HDL cholesterol 47 mg/dL.
-I want to ask a couple more questions if you do not mind.
-Any ideas what could have caused the LVH?
-Any worries about life expectancy with this issue?
-Any restrictions on exercise, or yard and house work with this issue?
+The information helps ease my mind.
+My blood pressure (the last reading was 118/78 mmHg) and anxiety are well controlled with medication and therapy.
+I am working on losing weight and have recently lost 20 lbs, actively working on losing more.
+My most recent fasting blood values are as follows: Glucose: 99 mg/dL, Cholesterol: 188 mg/dL, Triglycerides: 69 mg/dL, Non-HDL cholesterol: 141 mg/dL, Cholesterol/HDL ratio: 4.00, LDL cholesterol: 127 mg/dL, and HDL cholesterol: 47 mg/dL.

 Hello,